The appeal process:

 The sexual and interpersonal violence appeal web page can provide more information related to appeals involving allegations of sexual and interpersonal violence.

-- Within three (3) working days of receipt of the discipline finding, a student seeking to appeal shall submit a letter to the Office of Community Standards through the Conduct Appeal Form, which states his/her intention to appeal the decision, cites the specific ground(s) for the appeal from those listed above, and provides information to support the ground(s) on which the appeal is being made.
+- Within three (3) business days of receipt of the discipline finding, a student seeking to appeal shall submit a letter to the Office of Community Standards through the Conduct Appeal Form, which states their intention to appeal the decision, cites the specific ground(s) for the appeal from those listed above, and provides information to support the ground(s) on which the appeal is being made.

 - All the materials submitted by the student and all documentation considered by the hearing body/officer whose decision is being appealed (collectively referred to as the “Record on Appeal”) will be provided to the Appeal Board for its consideration.
 The Appeal Board will not hear any oral arguments or in person presentations in connection with its deliberations.

 - The Appeal Board will review the Record on Appeal.
 Based on the information contained in the Record on Appeal, the Appeal Board will determine if grounds for an appeal exist and, if so, whether to grant or deny the appeal.

 - If the Appeal Board determines that the appeal should be denied, the student will be notified in writing, and the sanction imposed at the hearing will take effect immediately.

 - If the Appeal Board grants the appeal on the ground that (1) fair consideration was not provided to the student; or (2) new and significant information not reasonably available at the time of the hearing has become available, the case shall be scheduled for a new hearing by a newly constructed hearing body consistent with the student’s original selection of hearing composition.